New Moon on

 True anomaly ∠15.5°

-The true anomaly is ∠15.5°.
-At the beginning of the next synodic month the true anomaly is going to be ∠33.9°.
+The true anomaly of the Moon orbit is ∠15.5° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠33.9°.

 Moon after perigee

-1 day after point of perigee on 22 December 2003 at 11:53 in ♐ Sagittarius.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 11 days, until the Moon reaches the point of next apogee on 3 January 2004 at 20:19 in ♉ Taurus.
+1 day since point of perigee on 22 December 2003 at 11:53 in ♐ Sagittarius the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 11 days until the Moon reaches the point of next apogee on 3 January 2004 at 20:19 in ♉ Taurus.

 Distance to Moon 365 447 km